-Birches Assisted Living and Memory Care Needs Assessment
+Birches Assisted Living and Memory Care Needs Match

-Before a senior moves into Birches Assisted Living and Memory Care, our staff thoroughly assesses the potential resident's cognitive and physical health.
+Before a senior moves into Birches Assisted Living and Memory Care, our staff thoroughly assesses the potential resident's cognitive, physical health, and goals.

 It's important to note that while doctor's notes are essential for documenting a senior's medical history, we do not solely rely on this information for admission purposes.

-As part of our admissions process at Birches Assisted Living and Memory Care, we have our director of nursing meet with each prospective resident.
-We may also meet with family members, caregivers, and therapy partners to thoroughly evaluate how the prospect performs their activities of daily living (ADLs) and any assistance they may need to complete these tasks.
+As part of our admissions process at Birches Assisted Living and Memory Care, we try to have our director of nursing meet with each prospective resident.
+We may also communicate with family members, caregivers, and therapy partners to thoroughly evaluate how the prospect performs their activities of daily living (ADLs) and any assistance they may need to complete these tasks.

 We will look at the possible need for assistive devices, monitoring of chronic illnesses, special dietary requirements, medication management, assistance with bathing and dressing, ways we can adapt the prospects' apartment prior to a move to make them more successful, and other essential needs to make an initial move-in set up for success.

 Our assessment determines the care required, the services we can provide, and the costs associated with those needs.
-We will then use the assessment to develop an individualized, structured care plan.
+We will then use the assessment to develop an individualized, structured service plan.

 While some assisted living facilities and skilled nursing homes may not use such a detailed evaluation process, we have found that conducting this assessment sets up our potential resident for the best success upon move-in.
 This process also more accurately determines the monthly fee so there are no hidden costs.

 New Resident Care Assessment- General Criteria